6 Best Chicken Coop Heaters – Don’t Fear Winter Any Longer

 What are the flaws?

-• Insufficient single heat source
+• Insufficient heat source for adult chickens or a whole coop

 • Potential fire hazard